Let’s say we have a bunch of things that need to get done, of varying size and priority.

 Generally we just sort this out as a group, with various engineers volunteering to take on different projects, and where there’s occasionally not a clear answer, Zach asking folks to take particular tasks.

-Right now, we have about 5 pods going, focusing on different features and infrastructure areas – everything from single-user improvements to Teams and cloud infrastructure.
+Right now, we have about a dozen pods going, focusing on different features – everything from AI improvements to team and enterprise features.

-At Warp, for now we don’t have any standing “tech leads” who “own” different parts of the code.
-Instead, when there is a significant project to be done that requires more than one engineer, we generally ask one engineer to be the “lead” for that project.
+When there is a significant project to be done that requires more than one engineer, we generally ask one engineer to be the “pod lead” for that project.

-What does it mean to be a “project lead”?
+What does it mean to be a “pod lead”?

 - The lead should be the “driver” on a project rather than a gatekeeper - the lead needs to keep the project moving forward, should be responsible for communication about its progress, timeline, goals, etc